Moist Lemon Blueberry Loaf With Sour Cream

 - Just eat half a slice 🙂

-- Be sure to toss the blueberries in flour before adding to the batter.
-This will ensure they don’t all sink to the bottom.
+- Toss the blueberries in flour before adding them to the batter.
+This will prevent them from all sinking to the bottom.

-- If the glaze is too thick, add a bit more lemon juice or water.
-If it’s too thin, add a bit more icing sugar.
+- Adjust the glaze consistency as needed: If too thick, add a bit more lemon juice or water.
+If too thin, add a bit more icing sugar.

-- The loaf is delicious warmed in the microwave for a few seconds.
+- Warm it up: This lemon blueberry loaf is especially good warmed in the microwave for a few seconds.

-- Super moist banana bread (also no equipment needed)
+- Super moist banana bread (also no equipment needed and one of our top 3 most popular recipes)

 - Best banana cake with chocolate icing (my fave)